icinganalysis/icinganalysis.github.io/content/aedc1dmp.md

 ![Table 2 part 2](images/build_a_1d_drop_motion_simulation/Table2_part2.png)
 ![Figure 14](images/build_a_1d_drop_motion_simulation/Figure14AEDC.png)

+["Load Factor" is the ratio of mass of water drops injected to mass of air, and is proportional to the liquid water content.]

+###The iads1dmp code

 Our goal is to develop enough capability to predict water drop airspeed, temperature, and evaporation rates.

-Equations were implemented in the file "iads1dmp.py" [^2] for the iads1dmp ("Icing Analysis Developmental Software 1 Dimensional Multi-Phase" code, an homage to AEDC1DMP and the python lower case file naming convention).
+Equations from [^2] and [^3] were implemented in the file "iads1dmp.py" [^4] for the iads1dmp
+("Icing Analysis Developmental Software 1 Dimensional Multi-Phase" code, an homage to AEDC1DMP and the python lower case file naming convention).